longhoag/3110-Project/README.md

 ![Screenshot 2024-04-20 at 12 24 38 AM](https://github.com/longhoag/3110-Project/assets/99232763/c9090a84-d427-46b0-b8f8-2c82a518d2ec)
 ![Screenshot 2024-04-20 at 12 24 54 AM](https://github.com/longhoag/3110-Project/assets/99232763/8d92d97b-cb37-4b2d-8c9f-8bcc0e240e63)

-The NFA design and rules for recognizing the input strings are based on Python documentations for Integer literals and floating point literals.
+The NFA design and rules for recognizing the input strings are based on Python documentations for Integer literals and floating point literals above.
+You can trace the branches of the NFA designs to see how we follow the Python documentation.